-This is a joint venture between a property fund, the land owner and experienced developers, Johan Pauw, Craig Young and Morgan Morris.
+This is a joint venture between a property funder, the land owner and an experienced developer, Johan Pauw.

 Yes indeed.
 Approximately thirty billion rands worth of developments rests between them and a future book value of projects to the amount of two billion rands.